espressif/esp-idf/docs/en/api-guides/external-ram.rst

     - In general, external RAM will not be used as task stack memory. :cpp:func:`xTaskCreate` and similar functions will always allocate internal memory for stack and task TCBs.

-The option :ref:`CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY` can be used to allow placing task stacks into external memory.
+The option :ref:`CONFIG_FREERTOS_TASK_CREATE_ALLOW_EXT_MEM` can be used to allow placing task stacks into external memory.
 In these cases :cpp:func:`xTaskCreateStatic` must be used to specify a task stack buffer allocated from external memory, otherwise task stacks will still be allocated from internal memory.

 Failure to Initialize